-(1) This column represents the aggregate grant date fair value of stock options granted to each non-employee director in the 2013 Fiscal Year computed in accordance with FASB ASC Topic 718, and in accordance with SEC rules.
+- (1) This column represents the aggregate grant date fair value of stock options granted to each non-employee director in the 2014 Fiscal Year computed in accordance with FASB ASC Topic 718, and in accordance with SEC rules.
 Generally, the aggregate grant date fair value is the amount that the Company expects to expense in its financial statements over the award's vesting schedule.
 These amounts reflect the company's accounting expense and do not correspond to the actual value that will be realized by the non-employee directors and there is no assurance that these grant date fair values will ever be realized by the non-employee directors.
 Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
-For additional information on the valuation assumptions with respect to the grants, refer to Note 1(l) of LivePerson's consolidated financial statements contained in our Annual Report on Form 10-K for the 2013 Fiscal Year, as filed with the SEC.

-(2) As of December 31, 2013, the number of shares underlying unexercised stock options were: Mr. Block, 85,000; Mr. Lavan, 75,000; Mr. Vaskevitch 85,000; and Mr. Wesemann, 170,000.
+For additional information on the valuation assumptions with respect to the grants, refer to Note 1(1) of LivePerson's consolidated financial statements contained in our Annual Report on Form 10-K for the 2014 Fiscal Year, as filed with the SEC. - (2) As of December 31, 2014, the number of shares underlying unexercised stock options were: Mr. Block, 85,000; Mr. Lavan, 75,000; Mr. Vaskevitch 85,000; and Mr. Wesemann, 155,000.

-In April 2013, based on a review of market data regarding non-employee director compensation, in order to align with median non-employee director compensation of our peer group companies, the Board determined that, effective as of June 2013, the annual cash stipend for our non-employee directors will be increased from \$20,000 to \$30,000, and the annual equity grant for our non-employee directors will be increased from an option to purchase 15,000 shares to an option to purchase 20,000 shares of our common stock, which options are to be granted on the date of each annual meeting of stockholders pursuant to our 2009 Stock Incentive Plan.
+In March 2015, based on a review of market data regarding non-employee director compensation, in order to align with median non-employee director compensation of our peer group companies, the Board determined that, effective as of June 2015, the annual cash stipend for our non-employee directors will be increased from \$30,000 to \$35,000, and the annual equity grant for our non-employee directors will continue to be an option to purchase 20,000 shares of our common stock, which options are to be granted on the date of each annual meeting of stockholders pursuant to our 2009 Stock Incentive Plan.